-Audi recalls 850K autos for air bags
+Audi recalls 850,000 vehicles for air bag glitch

 Washington — Amid growing concerns about air bags, Volkswagen AG’s luxury Audi unit recalled 850,000 vehicles worldwide Thursday — though the recall is not linked to exploding air bag callbacks by other automakers.